qianxliu/qianxliu/README.md

 - English is not my first language, also is not belonging to the same language family.
 My first language has an old version I researched a long time before.

 An idealist who try to be more pragmatic.
-Care basic science most.
+Care basic science.
 Not very good at/fond of engaging with rough practice because of lacking confidence.